COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 The coming out!

-Fortunately, Rabbi Gil Steinlauf and Tim Cook both have financial anchors, bridges, a solid foundation, and retractable vessels that can weather storms and bypass rough tides
+Fortunately, Rabbi Gil Steinlauf and Tim Cook both have financial anchors, bridges, a solid foundation, and retractable vessels that can weather storms and bypass rough tides.

 Is there a prerequisite for coming out as gay?
 I inquired.
 Despite the media attention, the gay community’s stories are much larger than these two men

 Today, many people are trapped by their location under an ancient colonial doctrine, a never-ending battle for acceptance in search of an anchor or a shield from a raging tide.
-These are lovely places that many people visit for a vacation or to catch up with family members and reconnect with their roots.

 The hidden colors are looking for a canvas.